mwkorver/lambda-gdal_translate-cli/README.md

 $ cat mylist | grep 2012/ | awk -F"/" '{print "lambda invoke --function-name lambda-gdal_translate-cli --region us-east-1 --invocation-type Event --payload \x27{\"sourceBucket\":\"aws-naip\",\"sourceKey\":\""$0"\"}\x27 log" }'
 ```

 Running the above one-by-one would be time consuming for a long list.
-This is how you run the list, but in parallel.
+This is how you run the list in parallel.

 The -P arg controls the # of threads.
+If you are running a small EC2 instance, you might need to reduce -P to a smaller number such as 8 or 16.

 ```bash
  $ cat mylist | grep 2012/ | awk -F"/" '{print "lambda invoke --function-name lambda-gdal_translate-cli --region us-east-1 --invocation-type Event --payload \x27{\"sourceBucket\":\"aws-naip\",\"sourceKey\":\""$0"\"}\x27 log" }' | xargs -n11 -P64 aws
  ```

 Once you run the above command, after a few moments, you should see many HTTP 202s returned.
-That means that Lambda is running your gdal jobs in asynchronous or non-blocking mode because you used  --invocation-type Event in your Lambda invocation.
+That means that Lambda is running your gdal jobs in asynchronous or non-blocking mode because you used  **--invocation-type Event** in your Lambda invocation.

 Check to see progress of COG generation by listing your bucket.

 ```bash
 $ aws s3 ls --recursive s3://<yourBucketHere>/
 ```

+This time you should see many more files under

+2018-05-23 08:19:00 96271284 cloud-optimize/deflate/ri...

 ## Build VRT file using [gdalbuildvrt](http://www.gdal.org/gdalbuildvrt.html) utility